zahrabakhshalizadeh/maryrosecook.com/_posts/2010-06-02-pistol-slut-how-she-works.md

 ### Framework

 I use [The Render Engine][6] by Brett Fattori.
-It&#8217;s a fabulous framework that handles the basics of rendering graphics and sprites to the Canvas element, moving objects, collision detection, animation and level loading.
+It's a fabulous framework that handles the basics of rendering graphics and sprites to the Canvas element, moving objects, collision detection, animation and level loading.

 ### Code

 The Pistol Slut [code][7] is open source and available on GitHub.
-It would be a good reference for anyone who wants to learn about advanced capabilities of The Render Engine that aren&#8217;t covered in the demos that come with the framework: animated sprites, level object loading and enemies.
+It would be a good reference for anyone who wants to learn about advanced capabilities of The Render Engine that aren't covered in the demos that come with the framework: animated sprites, level object loading and enemies.

 ### Features so far